ottotech/pdfsigning/README.md

 ## pdfsigning

-pdfsigning signs pdfs with a simple generic stamp in every page of a pdf at the upper-left-corner regardless the orientation of the page.
-It also stamps a logo (274x82) next to the stamp.
+*pdfsigning* is a small tool to sign PDFs files with a simple generic stamp on each page at the upper-left-corner, regardless the orientation of the page.
+It also draws a logo (274x82) next to the stamp.
 And it also encrypts the pdf if the user requires it so.

 ## Install